Protect Your Heart

 When was the last time you saw your doctor?
 If it's been a while, make an appointment.
 Before your visit, make a Note in your Journal to talk about your risk for heart disease.
 Discuss your health history and your family history of heart disease.
-Ask how often you should have heart disease screening tests for high blood pressure, blood sugar, and high cholesterol, and whether you need any other tests such as an electrocardiogram.
+Ask how often you should have heart disease screening tests for high blood pressure, blood sugar, and high cholesterol, and whether you need any other tests such as an electrocardiogram or a stress test.

 Some meds to treat RA may increase the risk of heart disease.
-These include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen, and steroids such as prednisone and prednisolone.
+These include nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen.

-Other meds -- biologics, methotrexate and similar meds -- may help reduce the risk of heart disease.
+Other meds -- including methotrexate and similar meds -- may help reduce the risk of heart disease.